iterative/dvc.org/content/docs/start/model-management/model-registry.md

 Management guide, so we can just call `dvc exp run` to run the entire experiment pipeline.

-We now commit the result to git (and push it to our git remote) and the new model will show up in the model registry in Studio.
+We now commit the result to Git (and push it to our Git remote) and the new model will show up in the model registry in Studio.

 <details id="push-click-to-see-how-artifacts-are-registered">